-Ion Adventure Hotel may look like an evil henchmen’s private mansion, but this stilted minimalist structure, is quite the luxury getaway.
-It sits eighteen kilometers away from a volcano, and the deluxe room will provide adventure fiends, with more than enough comfort.
-As it’s adventure that awaits, the Ion Adventure Hotel will organise dive trips on request, just one phone call to the concierge and the clear waters of Silfra Fissure will no longer be a concept, but a reality.
+Ion Adventure Hotel may look like an evil henchmen’s private mansion, but this stilted minimalist structure is quite the luxury getaway.
+It sits eighteen kilometres away from a volcano, and the deluxe room will provide adventure fiends, with more than enough comfort.
+As it’s an adventure that awaits, the Ion Adventure Hotel will organise dive trips on request, just one phone call to the concierge and the clear waters of Silfra Fissure will no longer be a concept, but a reality.

 Nasimo Thila, Maldives